pantheon-systems/documentation/source/content/guides/secrets/01-introduction.md

 Key features include:
 * **Secure**: Secrets are encrypted at rest and securely hosted on Pantheon.
 * **Easy to use**: Create and update secrets via Terminus.
-* **Governable**: Secrets can be set at organization level and shared to with the sites owned by that organization.
+* **Governable**: Secrets can be set at organization level and shared with all the sites owned by that organization.
 * **Overridable**: Secrets can be overridden at environment level when needed.

 This feature also supports: